Are you still making excuses that you can’t go to the gym because it’s too expensive? Or can’t afford a new bike to exercise?

 - Do some running in the park.
 Before we had nice gyms and indoor tracks, we ran outside — everywhere.
 In fact, a book called Born to Run talks about how humans were designed to run long distances, and run barefoot.
 So no more excuses that you can only run on a treadmill.
 Besides, the impact of running on grass is less than on a treadmill or an indoor track.
 A hard outdoor surface like asphalt is a no-no for your joints.

 - Get a pull-up bar.
-For roughly $30 you can get the Iron Gym (affiliate link) — an all-in-one pull-up, chin-up, and dip bar with multiple grip positions.
+For roughly $30 you can get the Iron Gym– an all-in-one pull-up, chin-up, and dip bar with multiple grip positions.
 It fits into place above any solid door frame in your house, and it’s removable.
 It’s quite an amazing device.
 You can even use it as a push-up bar.

 - Try body-weight exercises.
+Man does not live by energy supplements alone, like the kind seen in this Energy Renew review.
 Remember gym class?
-Yes that’s right; push-ups, sit-ups, dips on outdoor railings, squats, lunges and more.
-There are so many body weight exercises and variations to combine for a great workout.
+Yes that’s right; you need those too.
+Things like push-ups, sit-ups, dips on outdoor railings, squats, lunges and more.
+Thankfully, there are plenty of body weight exercises and variations to combine for a great workout.